theninthsky/client-side-rendering/README.md

 # Conclusion

-We saw that client-side rendering performance is on par and sometimes even better than SSR in terms of loading times.
+We saw that client-side rendering performance is on par and sometimes even better than SSR in terms of initial loading times (and far surpasses it in navigation times).
 <br>
 We also learned that Googlebot can easily index client-side rendered apps, and that we can set up a prerender server the serve all other bots and crawlers.
 <br>